jbcortezf/nextcloud-enterprise-for-k8s/README.md

 wserver-autoscaler: This HPA is responsible for automatically scaling the number of Nextcloud replicas based on CPU utilization.

 That's a high-level overview of the different components that make up our Kubernetes deployment.
 In the next section, we'll walk through how to deploy this configuration to a Kubernetes cluster.

+# Thru the files

+## configmap.yaml

+This YAML file defines two ConfigMap objects that hold the PHP configuration files for the Nextcloud application.
+The first one is for the Apache web server and the second one is for the command-line interface (CLI) version of PHP.

+Each ConfigMap has a metadata section that defines a unique name for the object.
+The data section specifies the contents of the configuration file.
+In this case, the data section contains the configuration settings for PHP, including the session handling configuration. deployment.yaml

+This YAML file defines a Deployment object for each of the three containers used in the Nextcloud application: the Nextcloud application container, the Redis container, and the MariaDB container.

+The metadata section of each Deployment object defines a unique name for the object.
+The spec section specifies the details of the deployment, including the number of replicas, the image to use for the container, and the ports to expose.

+Each Deployment object also specifies a PodTemplate in the spec section.
+The PodTemplate defines the specification for the pods that will be created by the deployment.

+## service.yaml

+This YAML file defines three Service objects that expose the Nextcloud application, Redis, and MariaDB containers to the network.

+Each Service object has a metadata section that defines a unique name for the object.
+The spec section specifies the type of service (in this case, a ClusterIP service), the ports to expose, and the selector used to identify the target pods.

+The selector field is used to match the service to the pods that it should route traffic to.
+In this case, the selector matches the labels that were applied to the pods by the corresponding Deployment objects.

+## autoscaling.yaml

+This YAML file defines two HorizontalPodAutoscaler objects that automatically scale the number of replicas in the Redis and Nextcloud application deployments based on CPU utilization.

+The metadata section of each HorizontalPodAutoscaler object defines a unique name for the object.
+The spec section specifies the scaleTargetRef (the deployment to scale), the minimum and maximum number of replicas, and the metrics to use for scaling.

+In this case, the metrics are based on CPU utilization, and the autoscaler will adjust the number of replicas to maintain an average CPU utilization of 50%.